Xett575/PageQuest/README.md

 Also I'm not that great with java so as of now it runs via the cmd however I think it would be cool to have a window with a picture and then the text caption below with two buttons for the two choices.

 Finally if I didn't mention that I'm not super great at java one question I have is that is there anything bad that comes from having it all in one class or one file to break up work load?
 Just wondering.

+Finally I apologize for any formatting weirdness I want a way for it to be semi-easy to read